Emily Corse

 Canvas: download, mark, and re-upload student submissions from Assignments

 IMPORTANT: Most instructors will NOT need these instructions.
 Usually, it is much easier to do all your grading: annotations, grades, comments (text, audio, or video), rubrics, and attachments with the SpeedGrader tool in Canvas.
-The process below is for instructors … Continue reading
+The process below is for instructors who have a particular reason for grading assignments outside of the online Canvas grading system…. continue reading

 Canvas: upload document to Syllabus tool

-last updated The easiest and most useful way to share your class syllabus with your students is to use the Canvas Syllabus tool, providing both a link to the document (for downloading and printing) and an “automatic preview” so the … Continue reading
+The easiest and most useful way to share your class syllabus with your students is to use the Canvas Syllabus tool, providing both a link to the document (for downloading and printing) and an “automatic preview” so the students can see the text on the fly.
+How-to video follows these written instructions.

 Canvas: control student access to your Canvas course

-last updated Two important factors affect the availability to students of all Rutgers Canvas course sites.
-Are the course site Start and End dates correct?
-Is the site published?
-At Rutgers, all Canvas courses follow our official “term dates” for … Continue reading
+Two important factors affect the availability to students of all Rutgers Canvas course sites.
+At Rutgers, all Canvas courses follow our official “term dates” for availability to students (we try to get them adjusted consistently for the earlier start dates for Law).
+Term dates run from the first day of classes to some time after… continue reading

 Canvas: share a quiz with another instructor

 If you create a Canvas quiz for your course, you might want to share it with another instructor to use in their Canvas course.
-The simplest way to do that is to 1) export the quiz from Canvas to your … Continue reading
+The simplest way to do that is to 1) export the quiz from Canvas to your computer, then 2) email the export file to your colleague, and then 3) they can… continue reading